Darach Ó Catháin: Personal life

 When the Kane family sold their family home and moved to Leeds they were beginning an experiment that would not prove a total success but the Kanes are still in Leeds.

 Dudley Kane – Darach Ó Catháin – is here in Leeds (RTÉ) follows that journey through the eyes of three of Darach's seven children and their mother, Bríd.
 When the family made that journey the eldest daughter, Barbara, was 16 and already in Boston (Massachusetts).
 She was later to rejoin her family.
 Bridie (15) and Monica (9) recall their early days in Leeds, their sense of dislocation – at loss in a language they had little knowledge of and the love they had for their father and his musical inheritance.

 Documentary

 He was also the subject of a major television documentary Cérbh É?
 Darach Ó Catháin on TG4, first broadcast in November 2009.
 In this programme, one of a series in which major figures in contemporary traditional music, profile and pay homage to a master of their craft from a bygone age, Iarla Ó Lionáird traced the life and legacy of Ó Catháin.
-This can be viewed for 35 days after transmission on the channel's Webcast website www.tg4.tv (then select Ceol Cartlann and the programme is called Cerbh E (in Irish with English subtitles).

-A quote from Darach Ó Catháin— "When you've music in you, you're hearing music always."
+In the documentary Darach Ó Catháin said, "When you've music in you, you're hearing music always."